methylene/sym/README.md

 </dependency>
 ````

+Permutations are objects that encapsulate certain operations on arrays and lists,
+such as sorting, shuffling, swapping two elements, or moving an element.

-`LookupList` builds on permutations to provide an immutable implementation of `java.util.List`
+`LookupList` is an immutable implementation of `java.util.List`
 that is optimized for searching.
+Its implementation uses permutations internally.

+The  <i>indexOf</i>, <i>lastIndexOf</i> and <i>contains</i> methods of `LookupList`
-Its `.indexOf`, `.lastIndexOf` and `.contains` methods will often perform much better than
-other array based lists.
+will often perform much better than other array based lists.

-Additionally, `LookupList` provides an efficient `partition` method.
+Additionally, `LookupList` provides an efficient <i>partition</i> method.

-A comparison between LookupList and ArrayList can be made as follows:
+A speed comparison between <i>LookupList</i> and <i>ArrayList</i> can be made as follows:

     $ mvn clean test -f sym/pom.xml -Pbench